real-digital/pligos/docs/content/example/_index.md

 ---
 title: "Example"
 date: 2019-10-01T13:26:58+02:00
+weight: 5
 ---

 #### Example Using Pligos

-You can find an example at [this](https://github.com/real-digital/pligos/tree/master/examples/pligos/configs/golang-hello-world) repo
+You can find a basic example of pligos at [this](https://github.com/real-digital/pligos/tree/master/examples/pligos/configs/golang-hello-world) repo

 Clone the repo
 ```